Kenny Omega: Personal life

-Smith considers himself straight edge, as he abstains from alcohol, tobacco, and drug consumption.
-He has a younger sister.
-Smith has suffered from vertigo since 2018.
-He is close friends with fellow professional wrestler and former tag team partner Michael Nakazawa.
+Smith considers himself straight edge as he avoids the recreational use of alcohol and drugs.
+He began suffering from vertigo in 2018, and adapted to his diagnosis by practising in a custom wrestling ring designed to spin.
+He is close friends with his former tag team partner Michael Nakazawa.

-Smith is fluent in Japanese, and as of August 2018, he resided in the Katsushika ward in the east end of Tokyo.
-Smith told ESPN.com in October 2016 that he "loved Japanese culture before even realizing it was, in fact, Japanese culture" and that his favorite video games and cartoons were Japanese.
-He has since obtained Japanese citizenship.
-Regarding his life outside of wrestling, Smith said in 2016 that he had no time to think about relationships because he was completely focused on his wrestling goals.
+Smith resided in the Katsushika ward of Tokyo and is fluent in Japanese.
+He said in October 2016 that he "loved Japanese culture before even realizing it was, in fact, Japanese culture" and that his favorite video games and cartoons were Japanese.
+He has since acquired Japanese citizenship.
+Regarding his personal life, he said in 2016 that he had no time to think about relationships because he was so focused on wrestling.

-A self-professed avid gamer, Smith hosted a YouTube series called Cleaner's Corner, in which he played some of his favorite video games.
-He also attends video game conventions during his spare time.
-On June 26, 2016, he made a special guest appearance at Community Effort Orlando, defeating fellow professional wrestler Xavier Woods in a game of Street Fighter V. Smith portrayed the character Cody Travers in a live-action portion in a trailer for Street Fighter V: Arcade Edition in 2018.
+An avid gamer, Smith hosted a YouTube series called Cleaner's Corner, in which he played some of his favorite video games.
+In June 2016, he made a guest appearance at Community Effort Orlando, defeating WWE wrestler Xavier Woods in a game of Street Fighter V. The two often appear at video game conventions together, with Omega also dressing as Sans for an episode of AEW Dynamite on October 30, 2019.
+He portrayed the character Cody Travers in a live-action portion of a trailer for Street Fighter V: Arcade Edition in 2018, and voiced a fictionalized version of himself in an episode of the animated series Captain Laserhawk: A Blood Dragon Remix (2023).